Pat Novak, for Hire: Synopsis

 Jocko and Novak unravel the case and Hellman makes the arrest.
-Finally, we hear the foghorn and Novak's footsteps on the pier again before Novak spells out the details of the case for the listener.
+Finally, we hear the foghorn and Novak's footsteps on the pier again before Novak spells out the outcome of the case for the listener.
 At the end, Novak informs us that "Hellman had only one question", which Pat answers with a clever retort.

 The dialogue is rife with similes found in pulp fiction.
 Example: 'The neighborhood was run down – the kind of place where the For Rent signs look like ransom notes.'

 Other personnel

-John Galbraith played the inspector, and Phyllis Skelton was frequently heard in female roles on the program.
-George Fenneman was the announcer, and Basil Adlam led the orchestra.
+In the regional series of 1946–47, John Galbraith played the inspector, and Phyllis Skelton was frequently heard in female roles on the program.
+George Fenneman was the announcer.

+During the 1949 network run, supporting actors included William Conrad, Virginia Gregg, Stacy Harris, Parley Baer, and Paul Frees.
+Conrad also functioned occasionally as the announcer.
+Basil Adlam led the orchestra.